Home / Dinner / Turkey Enchilada Casserole

 Turkey Enchilada Casserole

-I love a good casserole recipe, especially during the fall and winter months.
-There’s nothing more comforting than a dish full of carbs and cheese, in my opinion!
+I love a good casserole recipe (like my Philly Cheesesteak Casserole!), especially during the fall and winter months.
+There's nothing more comforting than a dish full of carbs and cheese, in my opinion!
 Our family loves a good tater tot hot dish or a pasta casserole, but this turkey enchilada casserole is one of our favorites!
-I’ve been making this casserole for years, and I’m so excited to finally be sharing the recipe.
+I've been making this casserole for years, and I'm so excited to finally be sharing the recipe.

-The thing I love about this turkey enchilada casserole is that there’s no rolling of the tortillas.
-That’s right!
-You get all of the flavor of enchiladas, but instead everything is layered instead of rolled.
+The thing I love about this turkey enchilada casserole is that there's no rolling of the tortillas.
+With this casserole, you get all of the flavor of enchiladas, but instead everything is layered instead of rolled - just like in my Creamy Chicken Enchilada Casserole.
 That makes preparation so much easier and faster!

-• Ground Turkey – you could use ground chicken or beef, if you’d prefer.
-I love using 93/7 ground turkey as it adds some flavor and is still a delicious lean protein.
+• Ground Turkey - I love using 93/7 ground turkey as it adds some flavor and is still a delicious lean protein.

 • Enchilada Sauce – we use mild red enchilada sauce to keep it kid-friendly.
 You could make your own too, if you prefer.